seunomosowon/TA-mailclient/README.md

 ##### Deploy to Splunk Cloud

 For Splunk cloud installations, install TA-mailclient on a heavy forwarder that has been configured to forward events to your Splunk Cloud instance.
+The sourcetype is set by the administrator of the heavy forwarder when configuring the inputs.

-You can work with Splunk Support on installing the Support add-on on Splunk Cloud.
+You can work with Splunk Support on installing the Support add-on on Splunk Cloud for parsing the mails collected.

 #### Configure TA-mailclient